collocations.org

 Ants follow a scent trail laid down previously.

-VERB + TRAIL
+VERB + trail

-lay, leave, make
+lay, leave, make, produce

-The couple laid a false trail to escape the paparazzi. | The tourists left a trail of litter behind them.
+The couple laid a false trail to escape the press photographers.

-pick up
+find, pick up

 The dog had picked up the trail of a rabbit.

-follow | lose
+follow

 The fox had crossed a stream, and the hounds lost the trail.

-TRAIL + VERB
+trail + VERB

 go cold